sagorbrur/sagorbrur/README.md

 ### Hi there 👋
 This is [Sagor Sarker](https://www.linkedin.com/in/sagor-sarker/)

-An enthusiastic AI, ML and NLP learner
+An enthusiastic NLP, AI, ML learner
 <!--
 **sagorbrur/sagorbrur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.